clojure/tools.cli/README.md

      Switches                    Default        Required  Desc
      --------                    -------        --------  ----
      -p, --port                                 Yes       Listen on this port
-     -t, --host                  localhost      No        The hostname
+     -h, --host                  localhost      No        The hostname
      -v, --no-verbose --verbose  true           No
      -l, --log-directory         /some/path     No"